nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

        2017-08-11 22:01:49,894 p=16545 u=root |  etcd.nuageopenshift.com: ok=247  changed=22  unreachable=0  failed=0
        2017-08-11 22:01:49,895 p=16545 u=root |  node1.nuageopenshift.com : ok=111  changed=21  unreachable=0  failed=0
        2017-08-11 22:01:49,896 p=16545 u=root |  node2.nuageopenshift.com : ok=111  changed=21  unreachable=0  failed=0

+..
+Note:: Make sure that all the images are loaded on the nodes & masters using 'docker load -i <docker-image.tar>' command as shown in the Setup section above.
+If the images are not loaded, the deployment of daemonsets will fail.

 2. Verify that the Master-Node connectivity is up and all nodes are running:

    ::